uesu/uesu-tf2-cfg/README.md

 `note`: if you want to deactivate crouch jump (example = scout) and use crouch jump on soldier or demoman, simply add `//` before the crouch jump script on scout and remove `//` on `bind space +jump` and `bind ctrl +duck` from gameoverrides.cfg

-null-movement:
+> null-movement:

 - if you only want to use the script on; example = scout
     - remove the `null-movement script` from gameoverrides.cfg (if you put it on gameoverrides.cfg it will enable null-movement for all class and i think it should be enabled on all class but if you want to use it on a specific class then) copy it and paste it to scout.cfg

 `note`: enable the `default w-a-s-d` for null-movement in gameoverrides.cfg

-or alternatively you can download the addon instead: https://comfig.app/app/
+or alternatively you can download the addon "null-movement" instead and remove the script on the cfg: https://comfig.app/app/

-quick-class switch:
+> quick-class switch:

 - hold shift and press 1-9

-quick-switch loadout:
+> quick-switch loadout:

 - use the numeric keypad
     - 7 (kp_home) loadout a, 8 (kp_uparrow) loadout b, 9 (kp_pgup) loadout c and 4 (kp_leftarrow) loadout d